-Postdoctoral Training Program in Translational Pulmonary Vascular Biology
+Postdoctoral Training Program in Translational Research and Entrepreneurship in Pulmonary Vascular Biology

-The University of Pittsburgh School of Medicine supports a two year postdoctoral program titled "Training in Translational Research and Entrepreneurship in Pulmonary Vascular Biology funded by the National Heart, Lung, and Blood Institute (NHLBI).
+The University of Pittsburgh School of Medicine supports a two- to three-year postdoctoral program titled "Training in Translational Research and Entrepreneurship in Pulmonary Vascular Biology," funded by the National Heart, Lung, and Blood Institute (NHLBI).
 The Program is intended for M.D. and Ph.D. fellows from fields of pulmonary and cardiovascular science.
-The Program features initial development of a ‘translational research tool set, individually-prescribed development plan, paired mentorship teams of basic and clinical researchers, patient-orientated exposure, emphasis on high impact publications, and preparation of a career development award (K-series or equivalent).
+The Program features initial development of a ‘translational research tool set,' individually-prescribed development plan, paired mentorship teams of basic and clinical researchers, emphasis on high impact publications, and preparation of a career development award (K-series or equivalent).
 Trainees may also participate in the Biomedical Entrepreneurship Track program, a collaborative effort between the Tepper School of Business at Carnegie Mellon Univerity and the Institute for Clinical Research Education.

 ‘Translational Research Tool-Set’: Immersion in an initial core competency training period in translational research including an intensive 2-week accelerated introduction to bench-to-bedside research and laboratory techniques at the University of Pittsburgh and an introduction to understanding and managing regulatory issues for human and animal research.
 Throughout the first six months, trainees will complete the ‘Introduction to Translational Research’ (CLRES 2140) course offered through the CTSI.
 A unique aspect of our translational training is the incorporation of full-time elective rotations at the FDA, intramural NIH Clinical Center Regulatory and Pharmacy Development Program, and Industry.
 This intensive exposure allows the trainee to develop the elemental tools for translational research: basic science methodology, clinical translational methodologies, and key regulatory tools.